MrYsLab/python_banyan/docs/one_gpio_demos.md

 >>>

 ```
 If no errors are reported, you are good to go.
-If you see an import error,
-then you will need to move a copy of pigpio.py to the virtual environment manually.
+If you see an import error, you will need to manually move a copy of pigpio.py to the virtual environment.

 If you are using the version of pigpio included with the Raspbian distribution,
 you can find pipgio.py in the /usr/lib/python3/dist-packages/ directory.